4 Things to Know Before Installing Air-conditioners

 You’ll probably be thinking “What?
-Can’t be right, thought just install into the wall can already?”
+Can’t be right, though just install into the wall can already?”
 Unfortunately, It isn’t that clear-cut.
 There are various types of air-conditioner units in the market, so it is important to determine which model suits your rooms best.

 Wall vs window air conditioners

 The most frequently used ones are the wall-mounted and window units.
 As their names suggest, the former is sealed permanently to, or mounted on, an exterior wall, while the latter fits right in an existing window.
 Both come with their pros and cons; having a wall air conditioner means that you do not have to give up your window space and are much more economical in the long run.
 However, the downside is that installation costs may be higher (because you’ll probably need to create openings in the walls).

 Do note that if you’re planning to install a wall air conditioner in your HDB unit, you’ll need to get a BCA trained air-conditioner technician to assist you.
 In addition, you must submit an installation report to your respective HDB branch within 14 days after installation.

 On the other hand, window air conditioners are easy to install without professional help.
 They come in a variety of sizes, which can fit vertical, horizontal or sliding windows.
 Regardless of the configuration, the most important thing to note before purchasing one is to be sure to take accurate measurements of your window so that it fits perfectly.

 You’re bound to come across these terms if you’re thinking of getting a wall air conditioner.
 In a nutshell, inverter air-conditioners run on a variable speed compressor, whereas non-inverter varieties operate at a full load whenever the compressor is switched on.